ANAHATA6302/PotterPediaApplication/README.md

 🌟 **Future Plans**

-Error Handling: Display snackbars to notify users when data fetching fails.
+**Error Handling:** Display snackbars to notify users when data fetching fails.
-UI Enhancements: Introduce animations and better visuals for a richer user experience.
+**UI Enhancements:** Introduce animations and better visuals for a better user experience.
-Pagination: Implement pagination for larger datasets.
+**Pagination:** Implement pagination for larger datasets.
-Unit and UI Tests: Add comprehensive test coverage using JUnit and Compose testing libraries.
+**Unit and UI Tests:** Add comprehensive test coverage using JUnit and Compose testing libraries.
-Improved ktLint and detekt: adding more comprehensive cases for detekt and lint to maintain code standards and practice.
+**Improved ktLint and detekt:** adding more comprehensive cases for detekt and lint to maintain code standards and practice.
-Pipeline integration and rules: Adding rules before commits and merge to have a sanitized code.
+**Pipeline integration and rules:** Adding rules before commits and merge to have a sanitized code.